juniorxxue/aplas2022-artifact/README.md

 # Applicative Intersection Types (Artifact)

-This is the folder of artifact for the paper **Applicative Intersection Types**
+This is the folder of artifact for the paper **Applicative Intersection Types**, all lemmas and properties shown in the paper can be found in the artifact.

 ## Overview